walcarher/AlteraDMA_L4T_driver/README.md

 INSTALL & RUN
 -------------

-To make and install the driver,
+To make and install the driver:

-    sudo ./install <device_family>
+    sudo ./install "device_family"

-*device_family - arria10,cyclone10,stratix10
+device_family = arria10,cyclone10,stratix10

-To bring up a simple menu to issue commands to the driver,
+To bring up a simple menu to issue commands to the driver:

     sudo ./run